Harper homers, Phils split with Mets after Nola ties K mark - WTMJ

 Phillies left fielder Andrew McCutchen robbed Albert Almora Jr. of an early two-run homer.

-Harper hit his 11th homer on an 0-2 pitch from starter David Peterson in the sixth to put the Phillies in front 1-0.
+Harper hit his 11th homer and third in four games on an 0-2 pitch from starter David Peterson to put the Phillies ahead 1-0 in the sixth.
 When he reached the dugout, Harper donned the team’s oversized straw home run hat and feigned kisses to agitated Mets fans, even popping back out for a few more.

+“Fired up with the boys of course, and I have a lot of fans here in Citi Field so just thought I’d say hi and let them know I’m still here,” Harper said.
+“It’s always fun coming in here.
+We always badger back and forth.
+I mean, we have ever since I was 19.”

-Phillies starter Matt Moore allowed three hits over five scoreless innings in an encouraging return from the injured list.
+Phillies starter Matt Moore allowed three hits over five shutout innings in an encouraging return from the injured list.

 In the opener, Nola was one strike from standing alone in pitching history.
-He settled for a tie with Seaver before Philadelphia’s bullpen blew another lead.
+He settled for a tie with Seaver at 10 Ks in a row before the Phillies blew another lead.

-New York took advantage of an embarrassing two-base error by reliever José Alvarado, who overthrew first base on a comebacker while clinging to a 1-0 lead in the seventh.
+New York took advantage of an embarrassing two-base error by reliever José Alvarado, who overthrew first base on a comebacker while clinging to a 1-0 advantage in the seventh.

 First baseman Rhys Hoskins, with sunglasses perched uselessly atop the bill of his cap, appeared to have trouble seeing the ball in the evening glare and ducked a bit as the throw sailed just over his mitt.